MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/code-contributions.md

 # Code Contributions

-This project is an open-source project under the BSD 3-Clause license.
+This project is an open source project under the BSD 3-Clause license.
 Community contributions are welcome and appreciated, both for new features and bug fixes.

 Contributing to this project is easy.
 We recommend using the `MRTKDevTemplate` Unity project as a convenient development testbed, as it already includes all of the Project packages as local on-disk dependencies.
 See [Exploring MRTK3 sample scenes](https://learn.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/exploring-features/mrtk3-sample-scenes) for more information on how to use this Unity project.